michaelpq/michaelpq.github.io/_posts/2021-05-23-postgres-14-hashes.markdown

   can work even with the FIPS code mentioned above that would cause a hard crash.

-The last point is something that has influenced a lot the set of interfaces to initialize, update and finalize the hashes supported.
-OpenSSL does the allocations of all the structures used for the hashes and these remain internal, applications manipulating only pointers to them.
-The low-level hash routines were much more flexible here.
+The last point is something that has influenced a lot the design of the interfaces to initialize, update and finalize the hashes supported.
+OpenSSL does by itself the allocations of all the structures used for the hashes and these remain internal, applications manipulating only pointers to them.
+The low-level hash routines were much more flexible regarding that, as no allocations were required and a set of fixed-size variables would do the job.
 So this has made necessary the creation of two routines, one for the allocation of the hash structures and a second one to free them. libpq requires a soft error in the event of out-of-memory errors so as client applications can catch errors reliably, so several layers required to become more careful with their error reporting.
 The backend uses resource owners to make sure that any allocation done by OpenSSL is tracked and that things get cleaned up when the parent context is released and free()'d.
 Anyway, here is the set of routines designed, as of src/include/common/cryptohash.h (similar for HMAC in src/include/common/hmac.h):